No logfile

 If you want to compute your stats locally or your web server is running on a Windows OS.

-You'll need to install ActivePerl first.
+You'll need to install StrawberryPerl or ActivePerl first.
 Installing W3Perl with

 the NSIS installer is straight forward and a default configuration